litelawliet/password_generator/README.md

     2. Set all the parameters in the program at your convenience ;
     3. Click on the generate button and select the one you want.

- Soon, an executable for windows will be deployed !

  SPECS :
     Developped with Qt5 on Linux, it should work as well on Windows platform.